-- 1. Check the box for damage that occurred during transportation.
-Inform the supplier immediately and keep the damaged packaging. - 2.
-Open the top of the box. - 3.
-Lift the accessories tool box and the instrument from the package and place the instrument on a level surface. - 4.
-Remove the packing material from both ends of the instrument and set the instrument down carefully.
+- 1. Open the top of the box. - 2.
+Lift the accessories toolbox and the instrument from the package, and then place the instrument on a level surface. - 3.
+Remove the packing material from both ends of the instrument, remove the instrument from the plastic bag, and then set the instrument down carefully on a level surface.